 Wrap Up: Abandoned Hotel Azores, Exploring Monte Palace Hotel

-So there you have it, our experience exploring the haunted and abandoned hotel in the Azores - the Hotel Monte Palace.
-We really recommend you take a trip when you visit the Azores.
+So there you have it, my experience exploring the haunted and abandoned hotel in the Azores - the Hotel Monte Palace.
+I really recommend you take a trip when you visit the Azores.

 Share this: